 - Melted butter- I prefer unsalted butter to add fat, a rich buttery flavor, and to control the amount of salt in the muffins.
 Muffins don't rely on the structure of creamed butter like cupcakes do, so melted butter is perfectly fine to use.

 - Oil- Muffins made with only butter can be a bit dense.
-Using oil with butter keeps them soft and moist!
-Use flavorless neutral oil like canola oil, avocado oil, or vegetable oil.
+Using oil with butter adds more moisture that keeps them soft!
+Use flavorless neutral oil like canola oil or vegetable oil.

-- Buttermilk- The acid in this ingredient tenderizes the gluten strands from the flour and makes muffins super fluffy and light.
-Make sure it's room temperature too- take it out of the refrigerator with the eggs.
+- Buttermilk- The acid in this ingredient cuts the gluten strands from the flour and makes muffins super fluffy with a tender crumb.
+You can also use plain Greek yogurt or sour cream.

 - Dried cranberries- I prefer unsweetened dried cranberries (or craisins), but sweetened work too.

-- Add a tablespoon of lemon zest or orange zest to the batter for a bright juicy flavor!
-You can add warm spices like cinnamon, ginger, nutmeg, and cardamom too.
+- Citrus: Add a tablespoon of lemon zest or orange zest to the batter for a bright juicy flavor!
+Even a tablespoon of orange juice tastes great.

-- Drizzle with glaze or spread frosting on top for a special touch!
+- Add icing: Drizzle with glaze or spread frosting on top for more sweetness!
 I highly recommend this small batch cream cheese frosting.

 Step by Step Instructions

-Before you start, prepare a muffin pan with liners and set aside.
-Preheat a convention oven to 425°F/220°C.
+Before you start, prepare a muffin pan with paper muffin liners and set aside.
+Preheat the oven to 425ยฐF (220ยฐC).

-STEP 1: First, whisk the flour, sugar, baking powder, and salt together in a medium mixing bowl and set aside.
+Step 1: Stir the flour, sugar, baking powder, and salt together in a medium bowl and set aside.

-STEP 2: In a separate large bowl, whisk cooled melted butter, oil, eggs, and vanilla together.
-Do this vigorously until well combined with no lumps.
+Step 2: In a separate large mixing bowl, whisk cooled melted butter, oil, eggs, and vanilla extract together.
+Do this vigorously until well combined.

-STEP 3: Next, fold the dry ingredients into the wet ingredients with a rubber spatula, stopping when there are still a few dry patches of flour.
+Step 3: Fold the dry ingredients into the wet ingredients, stopping when there are still a few dry patches of flour.
 It's ok if there are lumps!

-STEP 5: With a large cookie scoop or spoon, scoop batter into each muffin liner, filling nearly full.
-Top with more craisins and coarse sugar and bake at 425°F/220°C for 5 minutes.
-Reduce the heat to 400°F/200°C and bake for 15-20 more minutes until a toothpick or skewer inserted in the center comes out clean.
+Step 5: Use a large cookie scoop to spoon batter into the paper liners, filling to the top.
+Top with more craisins and coarse sugar and bake in the preheated oven for 5 minutes.
+Reduce the heat to 400ยฐF (200ยฐC) and bake until a toothpick or skewer inserted in the center comes out clean.

-Baking the muffins at an initial high heat helps the tops rise rapidly and get that domed look!
+Baking the muffins at an initial high heat helps the tops rise rapidly for that domed look!

-STEP 6: Remove the muffins from the oven and let them cool in the hot pan for 5-10 minutes before transferring to a wire cooling rack.
+Step 6: Remove the muffins from the oven and let them cool in the hot pan for 5-10 minutes before transferring to a wire rack.
 Don't leave them in longer because condensation can form from the heat and make the muffins soggy.

-Let them cool on the rack for about 30 minutes or until they reach room temperature and enjoy!
+Let them cool on the rack until they reach room temperature and enjoy!

 Expert Baking Tips